 - Heat suppliers must meet the billing requirements for new builds from when the network commenced operation

 - The date from which final customer meters must be fitted is subject to the viability tool, this has not yet been confirmed

 Point of entry meters

-Obligation to fit point of entry meters is still in place and BEIS will enforce this if ignored.
+The obligation to fit point of entry meters are still in place and BEIS will enforce this if ignored.
 It means that you must install point of entry meters for buildings with more than one customer connected to a district heat network.
 Installing point of entry meters is in effect mandatory.
 As the deadline has now past, every building that falls within the scope should be fitted with point of entry meters.
 If not, the heat supplier should have plans in place to comply within a reasonable timescale.

 Final customer metering

-Before the last general election was announced the feasibility, tool was expected to be made available with a public consultation held through summer 2017 with a view to release the revised tool late 2017.
+Before the last general election was announced the feasibility tool was expected to be made available with a public consultation held through summer 2017 with a view to release the revised tool late 2017.
 However, this has now changed, and is likely to be released for consultation at the end of 2017, with the release of the revised tool launched sometime in 2018.
 An updated deadline will then be announced for fitting heat meters.
 There is, of course, nothing to stop you complying with these Regulations now.

 What’s next?
 Policy consultations